+This privacy notice applies for a number of companies within the business area Bonnier News (see list below).
 To make it easier for those that use the services of more than one company within Bonnier News, we have gathered the information on how we process data in one privacy notice.
-It is the company whose services you use that is the controller with respect to the use of your personal data.
-Contact details to us are available under "CONTACT US" and “DATA PROTECTION QUERIES”.
+Contact details to us, our privacy team and data protection officer can be found at our privacy portal (www.privacy.bonniernews.se) under “Kontakta oss” and under "CONTACT US" and “DATA PROTECTION QUERIES” in this privacy notice.

 This privacy notice comprises the following companies which primarily provide products and services to consumers:

 AB Dagens Nyheter (reg no: 556246-8172) ("DN")’

 Bonnier News AB (reg no: 559080-0917).
 Bonnier News AB provides the evening newspaper Expressen which also includes brands such as Allt om Bilar and Hälsoliv.
 Bonnier News AB also provides Kvällsposten and GT and several magazines, such as Mitt Kök and Korsord.
 Read more about Expressen here: https://www.expressen.se/om-expressen/

 Bonnier Magazines & Brands AB (reg. no. 556012-7713) (”BMB”).
 BMB includes a number of brands, including Amelia, Allt om mat, Mama and Teknikens Värld; a complete list is available at https://bonniermag.se/varumarken/.

 Sydsvenska Dagbladets Aktiebolag (reg no: 556002-7608).
 Sydsvenska Dagbladets Aktiebolag is data controller for customers and end users of Sydsvenskan, Helsingborgs Dagblad and Lokaltidningen.